rapid7/icon-splunk-app/help.md

 # Description

-The Rapid7 InsightConnect App for Splunk enables users of both Splunk and Rapid7 InsightConnect to forward events from their Splunk instances to Rapid7 InsightConnect workflows.
+The Rapid7 InsightConnect App for Splunk enables users of both Splunk and Rapid7 InsightConnect to forward events from their Splunk instances to Rapid7 InsightConnect to trigger workflows.

 # Key Features